eslint/eslint/docs/rules/handle-callback-err.md

-# Ensures Callback Error Handling
+# Ensures Callback Error Handling (handle-callback-err)

 In node, a common pattern for dealing with asynchronous behavior is called the callback pattern.
 This pattern expects as the first argument of the callback an `Error` object, which may be `null`.